CharlesGodwin/pymagnum/docs/installation.rst

 --------------

 Some systems have encountered problems with stray voltage being sent to the RS-485 device if this software starts too soon after initial system boot.
 The symptom of this is flickering in the inverter.
-To reduce the risk of this happening, this software delays intializing the serial inteface for 30 seconds after boot time.
+To reduce the risk of this happening, this software delays initializing the serial interface for 30 seconds after boot time.
 This delay can modified, please refer to source named magnum.py for details, or contact the author using :ref:`feedback`.

 Copyright (c) 2018-2020 Charles Godwin magnum@godwin.ca